BubalanShanmugam/BookMyShow/README.md

    - The application stores user login information securely and manages bookings and cancellations efficiently.

 6. **Show Available Showtimes**:
-   - For each movie, users can see the available time slots before making a booking.
+   - For each movie, users can see the available time slots and available seats before making a ticket booking.

-7. **User-friendly Command-line Interface**:
-   - The application provides an easy-to-navigate terminal interface for users, guiding them throughout the booking process.
+## **Admin**

+- Add, update users,Theatres, movies and shows.

+- View booking statistics.

 ---